kousik97/Order-Execution-Strategy/README.md

 ## About the Project

 In this project, the authors have done a literature survey of some popuplar algorithms/frameworks in the field of optimal slicing of portfolio transactions.
-We start out with the seminal work of Almgren Chriss and review till the recent paper by Jim Gatheral on thr
+The algorithms are implemented in python and backtested using real time stock data that are derived from the tickers which are traded on the Indian stock market (NSE).
+The survey starts with the review of the seminal work of Robert Almgren and Neil Chriss and continues to other works that are built on top of the framework.
+All the hyper-parameters are tuned using methods proposed by the authors.

 ## Codes

-> > 1. simulation_engine.py - Python file implementing the market impact function as proposed in the almgren-chriss framework (https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1654151)
+* simulation_engine.py - Python file implementing the market impact function as proposed in the almgren-chriss framework (https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1654151)
-> > 2. gbm.py - Python file implementing the optimal order execution as given by Jim Gatheral and Alexander Scheid paper (https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1654151)
+* gbm.py - Python file implementing the optimal order execution as given by Jim Gatheral and Alexander Scheid (https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1654151)
-> > 3.
+* konishi.py - Python file implementing the optimal order execution as given by Konishi (https://www.sciencedirect.com/science/article/abs/pii/S1386418101000234)
+* almgren_chris.py - Python file implementing the optimal orcer execution strategy as given by Robert Almgren and Neil Chris. (https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1654151)

 ## Authors